alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-men-neglecting-their-mahrams.md

 note: true
 locale: en
 lang: en
-excerpt: What is your opinion of a man who does not order his female household to cover themselves in front of non-Mahrams.
+summary: What is your opinion of a man who does not order his female household to cover themselves in front of non-Mahrams.
 muftis:
   chairman:
     - name: Shaykh Ibn baz